yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Refresh
 {: #proto-auto-renewal}

+The CA issues the initial certificate, typically when the authorization is done.
-The CA automatically re-issues the certificate using the same CSR (and therefore the same identifier and public key) before it expires and publishes it to the URL that was returned to the IdO at the end of the bootstrap phase.
+It then automatically re-issues the certificate using the same CSR (and therefore the same identifier and public key) before the previous one expires, and publishes it to the URL that was returned to the IdO at the end of the bootstrap phase.
 The certificate user, which could be either the IdO itself or a delegated third party, as described in {{I-D.sheffer-acme-star-request}}, obtains the